Brief

 The customer side is a six-page mobile-first Next.js build:

-Behind the site is a small but real backend — NestJS + Prisma + PostgreSQL with Stripe for checkout and a custom CRM dashboard where Beth manages standard orders, bespoke briefs, and event enquiries from a single queue.
+Behind the site is a NestJS + Prisma + PostgreSQL backend with Stripe for checkout and a custom CRM dashboard where Beth manages standard orders, bespoke briefs, and event enquiries from a single queue.
 Resend handles transactional email: order confirmations, bespoke quote emails, and automated follow-ups when an enquiry goes quiet for 48 hours.
-The follow-up alone is the difference between leads going cold and leads converting.
+The auto follow-up is the single biggest recovery lever for leads that would otherwise go cold.

 Brand integration

 Every product gets a studio shot on the same blush background.
-It's the most boring rule in the system and the one that does the most heavy lifting: the catalogue reads as one continuous brand moment instead of a stock-photo dump.
+The catalogue reads as one continuous brand, not a stock-photo grid.

 Outcome

-The brief was: turn the website into the sales channel.
-That's what the site does.
+The brief was: turn the site into the sales channel.
+That is what it does.

 Beth Bakes Cakes is preparing to migrate from her legacy site at bethbakescakes.co.uk.
 Live link will be added once the cutover is complete.